By Tommy H. Thomason

 Barricade and Barriers Example

-For all I know, the big net, I'll call it, is now officially known as the barrier; certainly many refer to it as that.
-However, once upon a time, before angled decks, it was important to differentiate the barricade from the barriers, which are no longer needed on angled-deck carriers.
+Once upon a time, before angled decks, it was important to differentiate the barricade from the barriers, which are no longer needed on angled-deck carriers.

 This is an illustration of the usual arrangement of cross-deck pendants, barriers, and the barricade on an Essex-class carrier:

-Note that there are 12 cross-deck pendants (the last one of which goes across the elevator; it had to be puiled forward when the elevator was needed), five barriers, and one barricade.
+Note that there are 12 cross-deck pendants (the last one of which goes across the elevator; it had to be pulled forward when the elevator was needed), five barriers, and one barricade.
 There are four control stations for the cross-deck pendants and one each for the five barriers.
 An enlisted man is assigned to each control station.
 In the case of the barriers, one of his responsibilities is to raise and lower his barrier as required, notably prop barriers to be up for prop plane approaches and down for jet approaches; Davis barriers are the reverse.

 The difference between the original barrier and the Davis barrier is important.
 For a refresher, see https://thanlont.blogspot.com/2010/10/barriers-and-barricades-one-more-time.html